Academic Planning Committee

 - Gary Berg, Dean of Extended Education

-- VACANT, Director of Institutional Research
+- Michael Bourgeois, Director of Institutional Research

 - John Gormley, AVP, Operations Planning and Construction